efriel94/ef_blog/_posts/Cryptography/2022-04-15-puf-metrics.md

 It’s also possible to evaluate mutual information using the CTW algorithm.
 See paper: [Comparative Analysis of SRAM Memories Used as PUF Primitives](https://www.intrinsic-id.com/wp-content/uploads/2017/05/SRAM-memories.pdf) <br><br>

 ## Correlation
 Correlation in the context of PUFs relates to the likelihood of predicting the bit response of one device from the response of another device.
-Correlation reduces the effort for the adversary to predict the secret generated by the PUF.
+Correlation reduces the effort for the adversary to predict the secret generated by the PUF **[3]**.
 Correlation is a well-known issue in the field of IC design where neighbouring locations of the die affect each other but in the context of PUFs it is usually known as spatial artifacts or spatial correlation.
 Two common causes of spatial correlation in IC design: <br><br>
 **1. Edge effects:**
 - This means PUF cells at the edge of an array tend to a certain response due to a change in surrounding structure and can be alleviated through dummy